lkno0705/ContentRecommendationForE-LearningSeminar/presentation-2/presentation_script.md

   - Combines the outputs of the previous two parts, in order to predict a rating the target user $u$ would assign to the target item $v$

 ## Section 2: The setting
+- Users rate Learning objectives based on their difficulty for them
+-

 ## Section 3: Model Adaptation